 Ask at Order Entry (AOE) Observations

 Ask at Order Entry (AOE) responses are recorded as observations that provide critical information for the calculation or interpretation of some lab results or to satisfy state and federal health agency mandated information gathering requirements, e.g., for blood lead testing.
 Not every order will have the need for AOE questions and associated observations.
+The lab will indicate if and which AOEs to include with the order in their test compendium.

 Examples of the type of information gathered from a patient include employment information, pregnancy status, the date of the last menstrual period, mother’s age, and questions about family and personal history.
 In some cases there may be AOEs that request the outcome of previous results phrased as a question, e.g., “Was your previous pap abnormal?”